Jakub098/todo-app-ts/README.md

 * react-hook-form

 ## Run frontend
-To run frontend, you should type in cmd in catalog *fronted*
+To run frontend, you should type in cmd
 * npm install
 * npm start